-An ellipsoid of revolution is uniquely defined by specifying two parameters.
-Geodesists, by convention, use the semimajor axis and flattening.
-The size is represented by the radius at the equator, the semimajor axis.
+An ellipsoid is uniquely defined by specifying two parameters.
+Geodesists, by convention, use the semi-major axis and either eccentricity or flattening.
+The size is represented by the radius at the equator, the semi-major axis.
 The shape of the ellipsoid is given by the flattening, which indicates how closely an ellipsoid approaches a spherical shape.
-The flattening is the ratio of the difference between the semimajor and semiminor axes of the ellipsoid and the semimajor axis.
-See Figure 202.
-If a and b represent the semimajor and semiminor axes, respectively, of the ellipsoid, and f is the flattening,
+The flattening (f) is the ratio of the difference between the semi-major (a) and semi-minor (b) axes of the ellipsoid and the semi-major axis.